Did you see a BLUE bird in Idaho?

-In Idaho, look for Western Bluebirds in open areas.
+In Idaho, look for Mountain Bluebirds in open areas.
 As their name suggests, Mountain Bluebirds are observed at elevations up to 12,500 feet during the breeding season.
 However, once winter arrives, they typically fly down to lower elevations.

 Mountain Bluebird Range Map

 Mountain Bluebirds feast on insects during warm months and switch their diet to primary berries in winter.
 But unlike other bluebird species, they are excellent aerial hunters and routinely grab insects out of mid-air!

 Finding a suitable nesting location is crucial for female Mountain Bluebirds; they rarely care about anything else.
 She chooses her mate almost solely based on the quality of his nesting cavity, ignoring things like looks, singing skills, and flying ability!